-- 1. The Technology Committee shall consist of technical experts appointed by the Member States, the Commission and Europol's Innovation Hub Management Board in view of their excellence and their independence, following the publication of a call for expressions of interest in the Official Journal of the European Union86 Member States shall appoint two technical experts each, while the Commission and Europol's Innovation Hub shall appoint one technical expert each.
+1. The Technology Committee shall consist of technical experts appointed by the Management Board in view of their excellence, their independence, and particular area of expertise, to ensure a conplete and varied set of skills and expertise the Member States, the Commission and Europol's Innovation Hub Management Board in view of their excellence and their independence, following the publication of a call for expressions of interest in the Official Journal of the European Union.
+Member States shall may appoint nominate two up to four technical experts each, of which the Management Board shall select a maximum of two per Member State while the Commission and Europol's Innovation Hub shall appoint may nominate up to two one technical experts each, from which the Management Board shall select one of each.
+The Management Board may appoint up to eleven additional experts beyond those nominated by Member States, or appointed by the Commission and Europol.
 These experts shall be selected in view of their excellence and they shall act in the general interest, observing the principles of neutrality and transparency.
+These experts nominated by Member States are not seconded national experts but experts mandated by Member States to perform technical expertise missions on an ad hoc basis upon request by the Management Board.

+The experts of the Technology Committee shall act in the general interest, observing the principles of neutrality and transparency.

-These experts are not seconded national experts but experts mandated by Member States to perform technical expertise missions on an ad hoc basis upon request by the Management Board. - 1a.
-The Technology Committee is divided in sub-working groups specialised in assessing specific categories of technological tools [technologies?] for the support of the the fight against online child sexual abuse.
-These sub-working groups may call on external experts on an ad hoc basis to assist with the tasks defined in points c) and d) of paragraph 7. - 2.
-Procedures concerning the appointment of the members of the Technology Committee and its operation shall be specified in the rules of procedure of the Management Board and shall be made public.
+1a.
+The Technology Committee is shall be divided in sub-working groups specialised in assessing specific categories of technologies or types of technologies used to prevent and combat for the support of the fight against online child sexual abuse.
+These Those sub-working groups may call on external experts on an ad hoc basis to assist with the tasks defined in points c) and d) of paragraph 7.